gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 So, gravity is a constant velocity pushing downwards.
 When Starship is "upright", a thrust command of $0.5$ with a zero thrust angle perfectly "defeats" gravity.
-To do so, you must provide '1' as an argument in the initialization of env, as shown below.
+To simplify the simulation model, you must provide '1' as an argument in the initialization of env, as shown below.

 ![Activate simplified mode.](imgs/processing_screen_simplified_on_highlighted.png)